fernanhid/cult_film_analysis/README.md

-# cult_film_analysis
+# predicting_cult_films

  My project aims to built build a regression model to predict which movies will become cult hits.
-For this project, the definition of a movie that is: <b> one that is loved by critics but has very low attendance </b>.
+For this project, the definition of a cult movie is: <b> a movie that is loved by critics but has very low attendance </b>.
 My method was to identify a critic that regularly rates cult movies highly and predict his Metacritic rating.

 Here are my steps: